mollyexten/flashy/README.md

 ```
 {currentUser && <Redirect to={ location.state.from}/>}
 ```
-For "location", I imported useLocation from react-router-dom.
+The variable "location" is useLocation from react-router-dom.
 It helps keep track of the user's route path.
-This was important because if a currentUser refreshes the page while logged in, the currentUser props could take too long to load, and then the user would be sent to the "/sign-up" page even though they're logged in. "location" keeps track of their past location.
-If a user is redirected to the "/sign-up" page but the currentUser prop has since returned, the user will be redirected back to the page that they were on.

-POST SCRIPT: When signing up, a user would immediately encounter errors because currentUser wasn't immediately catching, so they'd be redirected back to "/sign-up", but they wouldn't have anything stored in the location.state.from, so they couldn't redirect back to the home page.
-If you reloaded the website and logged in after this error, you wouldn't have problems.

-For this reason, I changed the redirect on the signup screen as follows:
+This step was intended to keep users from just being redirected to the sign up screen if they refreshed their browser window.
+However, this made it impossible for new users to sign up and access the authorized content because "location" would be null in that case.
+As a quick fix, I changed the "/sign-up" portion to this:
 ```
 {currentUser && <Redirect to="/" />}
 ```
 This makes it possible for people to actually sign up and see the home screen.
-The one disadvantage to this method is that a logged in user, when refreshing their screen, will be redirected back to the decks screen.
+The one disadvantage to this method is that a logged in user, when refreshing their screen, will be redirected back to the decks screen no matter what screen they were viewing beforehand.

 - The last issue I encountered was a typo in my apiConfig.js file.
 Instead of writing "process.env.NODE_ENV", I had accidentally written "process.env.NODE_END".
 This made it so that my deployed front end only hoooked up to the local Rails server and could never hook up to the Heroku API.